JacobGraver/Recipe-Database/README.md

 I am saving all of the information in json files.
 It is very easy and works really well after I actually write it correctly.

 It is almost at a point to where we can start using it.
 I do want to get the search feature figured out because it is key.

+The only thing that I am currently not sure if it works is the search function.
+I have everything else working well.